perlDreamer/WebService-Shippo/README.txt

 NAME
-    WebService::Shippo - A Shippo API Perl Wrapper (pre-release)
+    WebService::Shippo - Shippo API Client

 VERSION
-    version 0.0.13
+    version 0.0.14

+UNDER CONSTRUCTION
+    Though functional, this software is still in the process of being documented and is, therefore, pre-release.

+INTRODUCTION
+    The Shippo API can be used to automate and customize shipping capabilities for your e-commerce store or marketplace, enabling you to retrieve shipping rates, create and purchase shipping labels, track packages, and much more.

+    Shippo connects you with multiple shipping providers (USPS, UPS and Fedex, for example) through one interface, offering you great discounts on a selection of shipping rates.

+    You can sign-up for an account at <https://goshippo.com/>.

+    While Shippo offer official API clients for a bevy of *major* languages, the venerable Perl is not among them.
+This client is a community offering that attempts to fill that void.

 SYNOPIS
-    Shippo is a shipping API that connects you with multiple shipping providers (such as USPS, UPS, and Fedex) through one interface, and offers you great discounts on shipping rates.

-    Don't have an account?
-Sign up at <https://goshippo.com/>

         use strict;
         use WebService::Shippo;

-        # If it hasn't already done outside of the script, you
+        # If it hasn't already been done outside of the script, you
         # must set your API key...
         Shippo->api_key( 'PASTE YOUR PRIVATE AUTH TOKEN HERE' ) unless Shippo->api_key;